nishantdorwal/Hr_Attrition_Analysis/README.md

-# HR Attrition Prediction 🚀
+# HR Attrition Analysis 🚀

 Predict whether an employee is likely to leave the company using machine learning and Streamlit.